mikedh/trimesh/README.md

     sudo pip install git+https://github.com/robotics/assimp_latest.git

-If you would like to use ray queries or some path functionality, install dependancies:
+If you would like to use ray queries or some path functionality, install dependencies:

     sudo pip install shapely git+https://github.com/Toblerity/rtree.git svg.path